j-jalving/statamic-autograph/README.md

 ![alt text](https://github.com/j-jalving/statamic-autograph/blob/main/product.png?raw=true)

 > Statamic Autograph is a Statamic addon that makes it easy to create HTML signatures for
-> your entire team.
-Create unique templates and Autograph lets you generate personalized HTML
+> your entire team, ready to be used in their favourite e-mail client.
+Create unique templates,
-> code for every member of your team, ready to be used in their favourite e-mail client.
+> then use Autograph to generate personalized HTML code for every member of your team.

 ## Features